-The Listing Rules require us to review the directors' statement in relation to going concern, longer-term viability and that part of the Corporate Governance Statement relating to the [entity]'s compliance with the provisions of the UK Corporate Governance Statement specified for our review.
+We have reviewed the directors' statement in relation to going concern, longer-term viability and that part of the Corporate Governance Statement relating to the entity's [voluntary] compliance with the provisions of the UK Corporate Governance Code [specified for our review by the Listing Rules].

-Based on the work undertaken as part of our audit, we have concluded that each of the following elements of the Corporate Governance Statement is materially consistent with the financial statements or our knowledge obtained during the audit:
+Based on the work undertaken as part of our audit, we have concluded that each of the following elements of the Corporate Governance Statement is materially consistent with the financial statements and our knowledge obtained during the audit:

-- Directors' statement with regards the appropriateness of adopting the going concern basis of accounting and any material uncertainties identified [set out on page ...]; - Directors' explanation as to its assessment of the entity's prospects, the period this assessment covers and why they period is appropriate [set out on page ...]. - Directors' statement on fair, balanced and understandable [set out on page ...]; - Board's confirmation that it has carried out a robust assessment of the e-merging and principal risks [set out on page ...]; - The section of the annual report that describes the review of effectiveness of risk management and internal control systems [set out on page ...]; and; - The section describing the work of the audit committee [set out on page ...]
+- Directors' statement with regards the appropriateness of adopting the going concern basis of accounting and any material uncertainties identified [set out on page ...]; - Directors' explanation as to its assessment of the group's prospects, the period this assessment covers and why the period is appropriate [set out on page ...]. - Director's statement on whether it has a reasonable expectation that the group will be able to continue in operation and meets its liabilities [set out on page ...] - Directors' statement on fair, balanced and understandable [set out on page ...]; - Board's confirmation that it has carried out a robust assessment of the emerging and principal risks [set out on page ...]; - Section of the annual report that describes the review of effectiveness of risk management and internal control systems [set out on page ...]; and; - Section describing the work of the audit committee [set out on page ...]

-As explained more fully in the directors' responsibilities statement [set out on page ...], the directors are responsible for the preparation of the financial statements and for being satisfied that they give a true and fair view, and for such internal control as the directors determine is necessary to enable the preparation of financial statements that are free from material misstatement, whether due to fraud or error.
-In preparing the financial statements, the directors are responsible for assessing the company's ability to continue as a going concern, disclosing, as applicable, matters related to going concern and using the going concern basis of accounting unless the directors either intend to liquidate the company or to cease operations, or have no realistic alternative but to do so.
+As explained more fully in the directors' responsibilities statement [set out on page ...], the directors are responsible for the preparation of the group financial statements and for being satisfied that they give a true and fair view, and for such internal control as the directors determine is necessary to enable the preparation of group financial statements that are free from material misstatement, whether due to fraud or error.
+In preparing the group financial statements, the directors are responsible for assessing the group's ability to continue as a going concern, disclosing, as applicable, matters related to going concern and using the going concern basis of accounting unless the directors either intend to liquidate the group or to cease operations, or have no realistic alternative but to do so.